 That’s the in>pd way.

-Kate CampbellHead of Retail Operational Communications at Lloyds Banking Group
+Kate CampbellHead of Retail Operational Communications, Lloyds Banking Group

 Azfar HaiderCreative Media Systems